Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Let’s say you want to use nitric acid to test a sterling silver bracelet.

 Apply a drop of nitric acid to your sterling silver bracelet.
 The bracelet is made of real sterling silver if it starts to adopt a creamy color.
-The bracelet isn’t made of real silver if it turns green when exposed to nitric acid.
+The bracelet is made of fake silver if it turns green when exposed to nitric acid.

 Testing silver authenticity with nitric acid